dmflickinger/RBE550-lecture-template/README.md

 docker run -it --rm -v .:/source -v lectureSlides:/output -v ../rbe_resources:/bib rbe_lecture
 ```

-A completed lecture (in PDF) format is created in the lectureSlides directory.
+A completed lecture is created in the lectureSlides directory, this includes:

+* PDF of the lecture slides
+* .tar.gz of a directory containing 3840 x 2160 PNG images of each slide
+* M4V, h264 encoded 4k resolution video of slides (5 seconds per slide)